xoolive/traffic/docs/tutorial/go_around.rst

                 idx += 1

-Here, we somehow broke the principle of separation between visualisation and trajectory processing.
+Here, we somehow broke the principle of separation between visualization and trajectory processing.
 It is actually possible to create a collection of trajectories with more than one go around (more than 2 landing attempts):